-- 1) The use of Genetic Stock Identification (GSI)- The concept of using GSI techniques for stock partitioning will be based on stratified genetic sampling taken from the adult steelhead run at large at Prosser Dam.
-The sampling will be conducted across the entire adult run-timing beginning in September and extending into the early part of May.
-Population-of-origin assignments from individual fish will be compared to actual spawning locations of those fish using information from the telemetry study. - 2) The use of Remote Instream Passive Integrated Transponder (PIT) detection Arrays- Several instream arrays will be placed adjacent to radio telemetry fixed sites in areas below known spawning distribution of the Satus and Toppenish Creek steelhead populations.
-The functionality and detection efficiencies of the arrays will be evaluated and information gained will contribute to refinement of spawner abundance estimates.
+1) The use of Genetic Stock Identification (GSI) - The concept of using GSI techniques for stock partitioning used stratified genetic sampling taken from the adult steelhead run at large at Prosser Dam.
+The sampling was conducted across the entire adult run-timing beginning in September and extending into the early part of May.
+Population-of-origin assignments from individual fish were compared to actual spawning locations of those fish using information from the telemetry study.

+2) The use of Remote Instream Passive Integrated Transponder (PIT) detection Arrays- Several instream arrays were placed adjacent to radio telemetry fixed sites in areas below known spawning distributions of the Satus and Toppenish Creek steelhead populations.
+The functionality and detection efficiencies of the arrays have been preliminarily reviewed.
+Once finalized, refinement of spawner abundance estimates will be included in future reports.